Ansalpandey/Ansalpandey/README.md

 Student • Postman Student Expert • Android Developer • Jetpack Compose • Material3 • Kotlin • Java • Open-Source Contributor.
 -----------------------------------------------------------------------------------------------------------------------------

-I am a CSE student, As a Computer Science Engineering student, I am deeply passionate about the world of Android apps and game development.
+I am a CSE student, As a Computer Science Engineering student, I am deeply passionate about Android apps and game development.
 My goal is to innovate in these fields by applying my technical skills and creativity to craft engaging and cutting-edge software.
-With experience in programming languages such as Java, Kotlin and C++, I am constantly seeking to learn new skills and stay up-to-date with the latest developments in the tech industry.
-I am a dedicated team player who thrives in collaborative environments, and I am eager to contribute to projects that make a real impact.
+With experience in programming languages such as Java, Kotlin and C++, I constantly seek to learn new skills and stay up-to-date with the latest developments in the tech industry.
+I am a dedicated team player who thrives in collaborative environments and is eager to contribute to projects that make a real impact.

 * 🌍  I'm based in New Delhi
 * 🖥️  See my portfolio at [Github Pages](http://ansalpandey.github.io/)
 * ✉️  You can contact me at [pandeyansal77@gmail.com](mailto:pandeyansal77@gmail.com)
 * 🚀  I'm currently working on [EducationApp](http://github.com/Ansalpandey/EducationApp)
 * 🧠  I'm learning Android Development and Backend Development.
-* 🤝  I'm open to collaborating on Android development related projects.
+* 🤝  I'm open to collaborating on Android development-related projects.

 <a href="https://www.github.com/Ansalpandey" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/Ansalpandey?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a><a href="https://www.x.com/ansal_pandey" target="_blank" rel="noreferrer"><img